 Complete Monster: Queen Bansheera is probably the worst boss in the history of the entire franchise.
-The queen of the demons, Bansheera returns to power by callously sucking the life out of one and forces Diabolico, her once loyal general, to open fire on his enemies without caring her most loyal minion Loki, whose only desire has ever been to serve her, is caught in the blast and dies.
+The queen of the demons, Bansheera returns to power by callously sucking the life out of one and forces Diabolico, her once loyal general, to open fire on his enemies without caring that her most loyal minion Loki, whose only desire has ever been to serve her, is caught in the blast and dies.
 Diabolico has his mind forcibly erased to serve as her pawn.
 Her own son, Olympius fares little better, and Bansheera once ordered him abandoned to his fate while laughing.
 He is forced to fight alongside a brainwashed Diabolico, and his death provokes no feeling in her whatsoever.
 In addition, Bansheera attempts to open a gateway to the demon realm, allowing all demon-kind to pour out and overwhelm humanity.

 There is also the theory that says that the Rescue Zords were built from or reverse-engineered from the wrecks of the original Rescue Zords.
 Supposedly, this was the writers' original plan, but nothing's ever been outright confirmed on the matter.